aswathm78/moncli/README.md

 # Getting Started... #

 ## Introducing the MondayClient ##
 Getting started with the moncli Python package is simple.
-To begin, create a default __MondayClient__ istance using the following code below:
+To begin, create a default __MondayClient__ instance using the following code below:
 ```
 >>> from moncli import client
 >>> client.api_v2_key = api_v2_key